nhgritctran/PheTK/README.md

 - The additional memory accommodates the multiprocessing overhead for survival analysis

 #### Phecode Module (ICD Code Mapping)
-- **Memory requirements scale with cohort size** - Large cohorts require higher memory configurations
+- **Memory requirements scale with cohort size**, but the default `engine="duckdb"` keeps memory bounded via a streaming, spill-capable pipeline
-- **Recommended**: For _All of Us_ database v8 with over 500k participants, phecode mapping could be done with a 16 vCPU 104GB RAM machine.
+- **Recommended**: For _All of Us_ database v8 with over 500k participants, `count_phecode()` has been tested and runs successfully on a **4 vCPU / 26GB RAM** machine with the default DuckDB engine
+- `engine="polars"` runs fully in memory and is somewhat faster, but needs considerably more RAM — roughly **16 vCPU / 104GB RAM** for the full v8 cohort
+- `memory_limit` sets the DuckDB memory ceiling explicitly; it defaults to ~90% of currently available RAM.
+See the [phecode module docs](docs/phecode-module.md#count_phecode)